Jonny Walker (soccer): Playing career

 Walker has been very involved with the Leukemia and Lymphoma Society, giving free soccer clinics to kids who raise the most money through their soccer club for the Soccer Kicks for Cancer program.
 In 2005, Walker was named the Ambassador for the State of Tennessee for the Leukemia and Lymphoma Society.

 Coaching career

 In the fall of 2009, Jonny Walker became the Goalkeeper Coach for the University of Memphis Women's Soccer Team.
 In 2010, Walker moved to Assistant Coach and then promoted to Associate Head Coach in 2019 and continues in that position to date.
-From 2009 - 2019, Walker has helped coach the Lady Tigers to five conference championship titles.
+From 2009 to 2019, Walker has helped coach the Lady Tigers to five conference championship titles.